-Today’s resilient vinyl flooring offers the look of ceramic tile and hardwood floors with less expense and hassle.
+Today’s vinyl flooring offers the look of ceramic tile and hardwood floors with less expense and hassle.

-Resilient vinyl tile and plank flooring is a heavy duty vinyl floor made of solid moisture resistant PVC or virgin vinyl.
+Vinyl tile and plank flooring is a heavy duty vinyl floor made of solid moisture resistant PVC or virgin vinyl.
 It ranges in thickness from 2 mm to 9 mm and above.
 As with most flooring, the thicker it is, the more it costs and the more durable it will be.
 In addition, a thicker vinyl floor reduces the chances of imperfections in the subfloor showing through.

-One of the major advantages of resilient vinyl is its resistance to water, which makes it highly durable even when wet.
+One of the major advantages of vinyl is its resistance to water, which makes it highly durable even when wet.
 Unlike laminates, which feature a wood core, vinyl is all vinyl, which means it is water resistant even at the seams.

-Resilient tile and plank flooring is one of the easiest floors to install.
+Vinyl tile and plank flooring is one of the easiest floors to install.
 It can be glued down or installed in a floating style with locking edges like laminate floors.
 Unlike laminate, it can be trimmed by scoring and snapping, which makes it an attractive project even for the novice do-it-yourselfer.
 It can be installed over wood or cement floors above or below grade.
 It may also be installed over existing flooring, but surface imperfections must be eliminated or they may show through the finished floor.
 Ceramic look vinyl tiles may be installed with or without grout.

-Resilient provides a softer, warmer surface underfoot than ceramic or stone.
+Vinyl provides a softer, warmer surface underfoot than ceramic or stone.
 It is also quieter than ceramic.

-Resilient flooring is very easy to maintain with periodic sweeping and damp mopping.
+Vinyl flooring is very easy to maintain with periodic sweeping and damp mopping.
 It resists denting and scratching better than hardwood floors and handles wet spills better than laminates.

-Browse our Resilient Catalog
+Browse our Vinyl Catalog